-“This legislation will allow the rest of Lake Waurika's water storage to be purchased and used by the citizens of Oklahoma,” said Dave Taylor, District Manager of the Waurika Lake Master Conservancy District.
+“This legislation will allow the rest of Lake Waurika's water storage to be purchased and used by the citizens of Oklahoma,” said Dave Taylor, district manager of the Waurika Lake Master Conservancy District.
 “That is a welcome event in an area where drought has continued and even intensified.
 It also points out how everyone, working together can creatively solve a problem.
-Many thanks to Senator Inhofe."
+Many thanks to Sen. Inhofe."

 Ensures Local Stakeholder Involvement on Important Waterway

 Language in section 5006 would establishes an advisory committee for the McClellan-Kerr Arkansas River Navigation System (MKARNS) to be made up of system stakeholders who will provide recommendations to the Corps of Engineers relating to efficiency, reliability, and availability of MKARNS.